 One Year Before Trade Show Season

-First things first- determine your objectives.
-Ask yourselves the million dollar question- why are you going to spend money to join a trade show event?
-Remember, each expo have different themes and marketing goals so what you have to do is define yours and let your objectives direct you to the right trade show event.
+First things first – determine your objectives.
+Ask yourselves the million-dollar question – why are you going to spend money to join a trade show event?
+Remember, each expo has a different theme and marketing goal.
+Therefore, what you have to do is define yours and let your objectives direct you to the right trade show event.

-Next: let us get one thing straight- you should not, in any way, just jump into every trade show opportunity that comes your way.
+Next: let’s get one thing straight – you should not, in any way, immediately jump into every trade show opportunity that comes your way.
 This is what you should do: get your team together and list down all expos that are relevant to your business.
 State the dates, themes, registration fees, and other package inclusions; then do a detailed comparison to see which one suits the very objective you all agreed on.

 Third, do your best to come up with a marketing budget that is as detailed as you possibly can.
-A budgetary expenditure cost can help determine whether or not you are ready to invest in trade show marketing and will also serve as basis on your ROI forecast.
+A budgetary expenditure cost can help determine whether you are ready to invest in trade show marketing or not and will also serve as a basis on your ROI forecast.

 Ten Months Before Trade Show Season

-Once you have your objectives, your chosen trade show event, and your estimate marketing budget ready, the next thing to do is to accomplish all necessary registration documents.
-Talk At this point, if possible, you should start communicating with the trade show organizer about the packages available.
-We are not just talking about the specifications of your booth but also about the inclusions such as the trade show events marketing efforts, freebies, security, registration fees and required documents, program flow, as well as expected number of attendees.
+Once you have your objectives, your chosen trade show event, and your estimate marketing budget ready, the next thing to do is to complete all necessary registration documents.
+At this point, if possible, you should start communicating with the trade show organizer about the packages available.
+We are not just talking about the specifications of your booth but also the inclusions such as the trade show event’s marketing efforts, freebies, security, registration fees and required documents, program flow, as well as the expected number of attendees.

-By this time, you should start walking the necessary registration papers and in talks with your company’s accounting team about the fees and budget allocation.
+By this time, you should start working through the necessary registration papers and be in talks with your company’s accounting team about the fees and budget allocation.

 From there, you need to brainstorm with your team for an initial conceptualization of the booth.
-You can also begin discussing what marketing and promotional efforts, materials, and collaterals you will be needing for the event.
-For a more in-depth planning, divide it into three phases: pre-show marketing which will tackle strategies designed to raise awareness of your participation in the upcoming trade show, at-show marketing which will touch on your tactics to entice and engage with the attending market, and post-show marketing which will involve following up on leads.
+You can also begin discussing what marketing and promotional efforts, materials, and collaterals you will need for the event.
+For more in-depth planning, divide it into three phases: pre-show marketing, which will tackle strategies designed to raise awareness of your participation in the upcoming trade show, at-show marketing, which will touch on your tactics to entice and engage with the attending market, and post-show marketing which will involve following up on leads.

-Booth design planning should also cover lighting, walls, and physical graphic needs like posters, stand-ins, and banners.
-For a more detailed look into trade show display booth ideas.
-You can check out this article we have published just a few months ago.
+Booth design planning should also cover lighting, walls, and physical graphics needs such as posters, stand-ins, and banners.
+For a more detailed look into trade show display booth ideas, you can check out this article we have published just a few months ago.

 In addition to designing your trade show booth display, by this time, you should also have finalized your branding literature, marketing materials, promotional collaterals, and giveaways.
-Someone from your team should start sourcing potential suppliers so you can see which one could provide you the best deal without sacrificing quality.
+Someone from your team should start sourcing potential suppliers so you can decide which one would provide you with the best deal without sacrificing quality.

 By this time, you should also start promoting your trade show participation through both digital and traditional efforts.
-This is done to ensure that your target market is aware that they may visit you on the trade show.
-If your budget allows it, you can also come up with exclusive promos or deals that only trade show attendees can get.
+This is done to ensure that your target market is aware that they may visit you at the trade show.
+If your budget allows it, you can also come up with exclusive promos or deals only available to trade show attendees.